Are you having back pain with any of the following?

 We may recommend acupuncture as part of a multidisciplinary treatment plan for chronic pain.
 Acupuncture can also be helpful for controlling nausea or vomiting associated with cancer treatment.

 Research shows that acupuncture may help people with chronic pain, especially musculoskeletal discomfort such as knee or shoulder pain.
 Acupuncture can also help to ease nausea and vomiting, including symptoms associated with chemotherapy treatment.
+More recently, acupuncture has been shown to help reduce pain associated with cancer.
 While additional studies are under way, scientific research is insufficient to show the benefit of acupuncture for other conditions.
 A clear medical diagnosis and treatment plan are required before acupuncture treatment begins.

 Acupuncture is typically most effective when it is used alongside other symptom management treatments, rather than as a stand-alone therapy.
 Individual responses to a first acupuncture treatment vary.
 Some people feel better right away, some feel no change, and a small number report feeling worse.
 However, your response to the first treatment does not indicate how well acupuncture will work for you in the long term.
 It usually takes around 4 treatment sessions to tell if acupuncture is helping you.